ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_24/index.md

 so please exercise your judgment.
 Different schools and colleges have different required forms.
 It is your responsibility to figure out which form to submit and where to submit it - this is another hidden prerequisite for this course.
-I will not manually enroll anyone until near the end of the enrollment deadline.
+I will not be able to manually enroll anyone until near the end of the enrollment deadline.

 ## Teaching:
 - Textbook: We will use [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) (RLAI) as the textbook.